kunkliricsi/CATSBot2/README.md

 - Let the bot unlock a box when you start it.
 - For quickfighting take a wooden bodypart, and attach a weapon with one-shot capable damage, the best one is the minigun.
 - From my personal experience it is best to set the bot to crown maxing.
 You will get the money back you lost from skipping by opening boxes, and your rating will still go up.
+- If you run out of videos to watch, you can get new videos by changing the emulated device (device, location, phone number and IMEI number).
+One devices is good for around 500-600 videos, then it only gives you like 10 to 50 daily.
 - Just a taste of what its capable of: from ~5540 attacks I've won ~5010, with a winrate of 90.4%.
 The avarage skips it does per attack is 1.18.
 Since implementing the box opening option (approx. 3days ago), it opened me ~150 boxes and watched ~650 videos.
 - __Use the bot with full responsibility.
 From the moment you start your bot you are considered a cheater.
 Be prepared to get banned, because it is more than possible that the bot gets detected, although I've made everything that I could to evade just that.__